abhijeetsingh1704/AcetoScan/README.md

 ## Description

-Acetoscan is a bash program for the analysis of Illumina MiSeq sequencing data for the FTHFS (Formyl--tetrahydrofolate synthetase) gene/amplicons
+Acetoscan is a program for the analysis of Illumina MiSeq sequencing data for the FTHFS (Formyl--tetrahydrofolate synthetase) gene/amplicons

 ## Dependencies